 Renting Moving Pods

 On this last move, we decided to try the moving pods route.
 We knew we didn’t want to move all of our belongings into the new house since we have a lot of remodeling to do.
 It took two weeks to move our belongings into the Pods.
-Our dogs watched and the dog’s anxiety level increasingly grew over the two week time period.
+Our dogs watched, and the dog’s anxiety level increasingly grew over the two-week time period.

-Honestly, I’m not sure I would do this route again, it was a lot of work and seemed to stress our dogs out for a longer period of time.
-At least when moving all in one day, whether it’s by yourself or a moving company, it’s done and over in 10 hours or less.
+Honestly, I’m not sure I would do this route again; it was a lot of work and seemed to stress our dogs out for a longer period of time.
+At least when moving all in one day, whether it’s by yourself or with a moving company, it’s done and over in 10 hours or less.

 Tip #4: Doggy Daycare and Family